DHTMLX/docs-suite/docs/grid/api/grid_subrow_config.md

 # subRow

 @short: Optional.
-Defines the subrow content for each row of the main Grid
+Defines the sub-row content for each row of the main Grid

 :::note
 - When the `subRow` config is used, Grid doesn't support the [TreeGrid mode](grid/treegrid_mode.md).
-- When the `subRow` config is used, Grid doesn't support the [data grouping](grid/usage.md/#grouping-data) functionality.
+- When the `subRow` config is used, Grid doesn't support the [data grouping](grid/usage.md#grouping-data) functionality.
 :::

 @signature: {'subRow?: (row: IRow) => string | IViewConstructor;'}

 @descr:

+## Parameters

+The `subRow` property is a callback function which is called with the row object as a parameter and returns an HTML string or a constructor of a subGrid (or any other nested Suite component).

 ### Example

-- a subrow with an HTML content
+- a sub-row with an HTML content

 ~~~jsx {8-10}
 const grid = new dhx.Grid("grid_container", {